-A general LTC3633 application circuit is shown on the first page of this data sheet.
+A general LTC3633A application circuit is shown on the first page of this data sheet.
 External component selection is largely driven by the load requirement and switching frequency.
 Component selection typically begins with the selection of the inductor L and resistor R_T .
 Once the inductor is chosen, the input capacitor, C{IN} , and the output capacitor, C{OUT} , can be selected.
 Next, the feedback resistors are selected to set the desired output voltage.
-Finally, the remaining optional external loop compensation, track/ soft-start, V{IN} UVLO, and PGOOD.
+Finally, the remaining optional external components can be selected for functions such as external loop compensation, tracking/soft-start, input UVLO, and PGOOD.